GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 Run the script with the Spinnaker service account.
 This service account needs permission in the project hosting the Binary Authorization artifacts.
 This ensures that Spinnaker is only party with permissions to create the attestation.

-### Creating the Binary Authorization Job Docker container image
+### Create the Binary Authorization Job Docker container image

 In this section, you create a Docker container based on the Google Cloud SDK base image and place that on Google Cloud Registry to be accessed by the Spinnaker
 Kubernetes cluster.